pyscf/pyscf.github.io/source/user/mp.rst

 Background
 ----------

-MP2 can be combined to great benefit with the density fitting (DF) or resolution of the identity (RI) approximation.
+MP2 can be combined to great benefit with density fitting (DF), also known as the resolution of the identity (RI) approximation.
 While the formal scaling remains :math:`O(N^5)`, the prefactor and the overall computational cost are reduced strongly, so that calculations can be performed on much larger molecules than with conventional MP2.
-In general, the errors in reaction energies, geometries, properties etc. with a suitable auxiliary set are negligible compared to the intrinsic errors of MP2.
+Provided that a suitable auxiliary basis set is used, the resulting DF/RI errors in reaction energies, geometries, properties etc. are negligible compared to the intrinsic errors of MP2.

 This implementation can calculate energies, as well as unrelaxed and relaxed one-particle density matrices.
 Analytical gradients are not available yet.
 RHF and UHF references are supported throughout.